-This past weekend I spend a day a house in stillsvile; this is one of seven houses located on the water near Biscayne Bay in Miami Florida.
-I’m a Boy Scout assistant scout master for troop 811 in Miami, Florida, the boys loved the house, they were having fun in the water and fishing all day.
-The hosts at the house were very supporting and generous with us by lending their facility to the boys and teaching them about a piece of Miami history.
+This past weekend I spend a day a house in stillsvile; this is one of seven homes located on the water near Biscayne Bay in Miami, Florida.
+I was an assistant scoutmaster for troop 811 in Miami, Florida.
+The troop loved the house, having fun in the water and fishing all day.
+The home hosts were very supportive and generous with us by lending their facility to the boys and teaching them about a piece of Miami history.

-On Saturday afternoon one of the fishing boats returned from his fishing trip with a raft they found at sea, the raft was floating without any people inside, however it had a US coast guard sticker that read OK and the date may 10, 2012.
-We assumed the people on the raft were pickup by the cost guard and send back to Cuba.
-This makeshift boat was very well made it had the shape of a catamaran with two Styrofoam beans on each side a wooden platform and a sail; we found inside a bag of crackers, bread and can food.
+We assumed the people on the raft were pickup by the coast guard and send back to Cuba.
+The catamaran had two Styrofoam beans on each side, a wooden platform, and a sail; we found inside a bag of crackers, bread, and can food.
 It looked similar to Hobbie cat catamaran.

-What stroked me most is the fact that this raft reassembles the one on which I left Cuba 18 years ago, so soon after the raft was brought in I found myself telling my story again to people and answering questions about what goes thru your mind when you risk your life and throw yourself into uncertainty.
+This raft reassembles the one on which I left Cuba.
+I found myself telling my story again to people and answering questions about what goes thru your mind when you risk your life and throw yourself into uncertainty.